playeasynow/Dog-Park-RPG/README.md

 # Dog Park RPG :dog: :dog2: :dog:
 UT Austin Coding Bootcamp | Unit 4 jQuery role-playing game \
 [https://playeasynow.github.io/Dog-Park-RPG/](https://playeasynow.github.io/Dog-Park-RPG/) \
-V1.0 \
+v1.0 \
 Orig.
 Deployment - September 6, 2018

 # Idea
 Our first RPG and it's based in jQuery.
 Yay!
 The demo given to us was a Star Wars based RPG...
-I've never really seen the entire series (hard to admit!), so I decided to go into another direction: greedy dogs!
+I've never really seen the entire series (hard to admit!), so I decided to go in another direction: greedy dogs!
 These dogs are competitive for their space, especially when it's Dolores Park in San Francisco.

 # User Guide
 ![Image of Dog Park](./assets/images/gameShot.png)